erick805/rickylau-dev/content/blog/react-hooks/index.md

 In this case, the value of `this` falls back to default binding and points to the global object or undefined if the function being invoked is using strict mode.

-Finally, we need to wrap our return statement in the `render()` function.
+Finally, we need to wrap our return statement inside the `render()` function.

 <h4 align="center">How React hooks manage local state</h4>